-On-post wells will be sampled according to the Three-Tiered Long-Term Monitoring Network Optimization Evaluation (Parsons 2005) as set out for drinking water, monitoring or agricultural/livestock wells and the Data Quality Objectives for the Groundwater Monitoring Program (Parsons, 2006).
+On-post wells will be sampled according to the Three-Tiered Long-Term Monitoring Network Optimization Evaluation (Parsons 2005) as set out for drinking water, monitoring or agricultural/livestock wells and the Data Quality Objectives for the Groundwater Monitoring

+Program (Parsons, 2009).
 Additionally, up to 40 off-post private and public drinking water wells may be sampled in accordance with the Data Quality Objectives (DQO).

-A well network optimization study was conducted in accordance with the AFCEE Long-Term Monitoring Optimization (LTMO) Guide (AFCEE 1997), which includes the evaluation of cumulative historical analytical results, GIS data, statistical trends, project and assess redundancy and sampling frequency.
+A well network optimization study was conducted in 2005, in accordance with the AFCEE Long-Term Monitoring Optimization (LTMO) Guide (AFCEE 1997), which includes the evaluation of cumulative historical analytical results, GIS data, statistical trends, project and assess redundancy and sampling frequency.
 The study provided a qualitative evaluation based on hydrogeologic factors to provide specific reasons for retaining each monitoring well in the sampling network.
-Results of the study were presented and revisions to the number of wells sampled and their frequency changed accordingly.
-Table 1 indicates the current number of wells and sampling parameters that are funded under DO11.
-Table 2 indicates the tentative list of wells expected to be sampled on-post based on the LTMO sampling frequency.
-This table is subject to change depending on rainfall and the water table elevation at the time of sampling.
-Table 3 indicates the analytes to be sampled under DO11.
+Results of the study were presented and revisions to the number of on-post wells sampled and their frequency changed accordingly.
+The LTMO is currently being updated to incorporate five more years of data.
+Upon its completion, it will be submitted to the TCEQ and EPA for approval prior to implementation of its recommendations.

+Table 1 indicates the current number of wells and sampling parameters that are funded under DO50.
+Table 2 indicates the tentative list of wells expected to be sampled on-post based on the approved LTMO sampling frequency.
+This table is subject to change depending on rainfall, water table elevation at the time of sampling, access, agreements, and updated approval of the LTMO recommendations.
+Table 3 indicates the analytes to be sampled under DO50.